learn-co-students/sinatra-activerecord-associations-v-000/README.md

 2. Understand the has many/ belongs to relationship.

+### Introduction

+We learned about foreign and primary keys in sql and how they relate tables to one another - we're going to learn how to do this using ActiveRecord.

 ### Primary Keys

 Let's assume we have two tables in our database `cats` and `owners`, which we created from the command line using rake.